 Bookmarks Settings

-Each bookmark stores a complete set of camera, lighting, and exposure settings that can be instantly recalled.
+Each bookmark stores a complete set of camera, exposure, and focus settings that can be instantly recalled.
+This page covers the settings available when editing a bookmark in the right sidebar.

 Orbit Around